yogthos/mastodon-bot/README.md

             ;; e.g: https://mastodon.social/web/accounts/294795
             :account-id "XXXX"
             :api_url "https://botsin.space/api/v1/"
-            ;; optional boolean defaults to false
-            ;; only sources containing media will be posted when set to true :media-only? true
-            ;; optional limit for the post length :max-post-length 300
             ;; optionally try to resolve URLs in posts to skip URL shorteners ;; defaults to false
             :resolve-urls? true